 During the tenure of your contract, you must follow our instructions for the treatment outlined in the annual forecast.
-You will be asked to attend regular examinations that are held after six months from the first yearly-plan and during the last month.
-This helps us in updating your dental care advice notes as part of the procedure; and a renewal every year helps you gain maximum benefit from what SMILESURANCE offers.
+You will be asked to attend regular examinations that held after six months from the first yearly-plan and during the last month.
+Which helps us in updating your dental care advice notes as part of the procedure, and a renewal every year enables you to gain maximum benefit from what SMILESURANCE offers.

 As the name implies, this branch is the sole surgical branch of dentistry which deals with the management of diseases/ abnormalities of mouth and jaws.
 It requires additional specialist training after graduating from General dentistry in techniques to perform procedures with care, helping patients to be able to use their teeth and mouth again.

-At Smiline dental hospitals, the team of oral surgeons work in co-ordination to manage and treat your problems.
+At Smiline dental hospitals, the team of oral surgeons works in coordination to manage and treat your problems.
 You can rely on us for the state of art facility we provide.
-We use advanced technologies and equipments to make treatments more comfortable and less time consuming.
+We use advanced technologies and types of equipment to make treatments more comfortable and less time-consuming.

-The procedures are performed under local anaesthesia and are absolutely painless.
-The analgesics prescribed by our doctors ensure that the post-operative period is painfree and comfortable.
+The procedures are performed under local anesthesia and are painless.
+The analgesics prescribed by our doctors ensure that the post-operative period is pain-free and comfortable.

 Need another reason to quit smoking?
 Smoking is one of the most significant risk factors associated with the development of gum disease.
 Additionally, smoking can lower the chances for successful treatment.

 Gum disease is known to be a silent disease.
 Periodontal infection is usually painless until it reaches an advanced stage.
-However, there are some symptoms that can indicate the presence of periodontal infection.
+However, some symptoms indicate the presence of periodontal infection.